Ernie Andrews

 Ernest Mitchell Andrews Jr. (December 25, 1927 – February 21, 2022) was an American jazz, blues, and pop singer.

 Life and career

 Andrews was born in Philadelphia, Pennsylvania, but grew up in Los Angeles, and is said to have been discovered by songwriter Joe Greene in 1945.
 Greene wrote his biggest hit, "Soothe Me".

 He was a member of the Harry James orchestra, debuting on November 26, 1958, at the Blue Note jazz club in Chicago.
 He recorded with Columbia Records and others.
 His career declined in the 1960s and 1970s but would rebound in the 1980s.
 He recorded with the Capp/Pierce Juggernaut Band, Gene Harris, Jay McShann, and the Harper Brothers.
 Andrews played a leading part in the documentary film, Blues for Central Avenue.

-Andrews died on February 21, 2022, at the age of 94.
+Andrews died on February 21, 2022, at the age of 94, at a hospital in Conroe, Texas.